 You can also download the free tablet app to follow the step-by-step instructions.
 This set includes a playmat for use with specific activities, and a LEGO Boost wall poster.

 While the kit does give step-by-step instructions, it might be too frustrating for the younger end of the age-range.
 I could see this being a great option for 8-year-olds and up, depending on the amount of parental involvement.

 This kit does require a tablet or phone, but once you have it, you can combine this kit with other app-connected lego kits to build some really great things!
 The flexibility and options are wonderful with this kit, and the ability to talk about coding, engineering, structure, and so much else with just one build session is fabulous!

 CUE Coding Robot is the perfect coding toy for kids 11 years and older.
 Unlike the other coding robots on this list (including Cue’s little brother – Dash) Cue is sophisticated enough for older kids and works to develop creative problem solving and computational thinking skills.

 Evo is a coding robot suitable for older kids ages 9+ but for coders at all levels.
 Evo arrives assembled and ready to play with app games and two ways to code.
 The app allows kids to work at their own pace and level up their skills as they progress through the games.

-The learn and go robot mouse set features Colby the light up mouse robot.
-The is one of the best robot toys for little kids.
+The learn and go robot mouse set features Colby the light-up mouse robot.
+This is one of the best robot toys for little kids.
 My son has one in his kindergarten class!
 This little robot has colorful programming buttons that are simple to use and straightforward.